GitExl/CTViewer/README.md

 - Scanline animation effects (usually on layer 3) are not present.
 This requires a different tilemap rendering approach.
 - World palette animations are hardcoded.
 It is unknown where this information is stored.
 - World camera wrapping works, but not smoothly.
+- There are many scripting features not implemented, and plenty of bugs or incompatibilities left to resolve in the ones that are.

 ### PC version